nicolomanni/about.me/README.md

 - 🌱 I’m currently learning Solidity && HardHat <a href="https://github.com/nicolomanni/hello-contract" target="blank">HelloContract</a>.

-- &#128241; I have developed some applications in Flutter.
+- &#128241; I have developed some applications in Flutter (a framework that I love).

 - 📫 How to reach me **nicolo.manni@yahoo.com**